• Skip to primary navigation

 Today, this phrase often refers to growing your own food and raising meat for your family's survival.

-As more people become interested in self-reliance and sustainable living, urban homesteading has become more popular.
+Urban homesteading has become more popular as more people become interested in self-reliance and sustainable living.
 More and more families in cities and the suburbs grow gardens and dabble in small animal husbandry.
 Whether you live in rural or urban areas, start homesteading right where you are.

 Start slowly to build your confidence.
 Even if you live in an apartment, get comfortable with simple hands-on activities to introduce you to the self-reliant lifestyle.